eserating-chwy/siren4j/Siren4JResourceAPI.md

 ```

 ## Adding Links to an Entity ##
-Links can be added  to an entity using annotations or can be dynamically  added or overridden programatically at run time.
+Links can be added to an entity using annotations or can be dynamically  added or overridden programmatically at run time.

 So let's add a "next" link via an annotation:
 ```